 There are no set of right or wrong answers to these questions—each person's individual situation is unique.
 But through the collective wisdom of spine specialists and others who have dealt with back pain, these six choices seem to be factors that may make your back pain worse or delay getting relief through the right treatment.

 Mistake #1: Ignoring your pain for too long

-While it's true that low back pain usually gets better within a few weeks, don't make the mistake of ignoring it.
+While it's true that low back pain usually gets better within a few weeks, don't make the mistake of ignoring it too long.
 Go to a spine specialist to get a diagnosis and treatment plan.
 With a correct diagnosis, you can start to map out a recovery plan that may include exercise, massage therapy, or a visit with a physical therapist.

 Mistake #2: Relying on your general practitioner for too long